mangalam-research/salve/README.rst

 When you install salve through `npm`, you get a package that contains:

 * a hierarchy of CommonJS modules in `lib`,
-* a UMD build as `salve.js`,
 * a minified UMD build as `salve.min.js`.

-The UMD builds can be loaded in a CommonJS environment, in a AMD environment or as "plain scripts" in a browser.
+The UMD build can be loaded in a CommonJS environment, in a AMD environment or as "plain scripts" in a browser.
 If you use the latter, then salve will be accessible as the `salve` global.